LOVESPACE: History

-In 2018 LOVESPACE launched operations in Dublin.
-The following year, in 2019, LOVESPACE elected Will Edwards as the new CEO, having previously been in the company as Finance and Commercial Director since 2017.

-In 2020 LOVESPACE launched their packing service and packed rooms for thousands of students displaced by the COVID-19 pandemic.
-Later that year they launched a new storage unit service offering storage by the square foot alongside their existing by-the-box storage service.

 Investment

 Smedvig Capital and First Risk Capital were initial investors.
 Both companies have had experience in the storage industry.
 A 2014 fundraising campaign on the crowdfunding platform CrowdCube raised £1.55m, surpassing its £600k target to be overfunded by 167%.

 In 2015, the company raised £1.1m in a round which was led by commercial property provider Workspace Group bringing the total funding to £4m.

-Since 2015, LOVESPACE has raised an additional £4m of funding including an investment of £1m in 2017 from Intespace, a South African storage company.

-Awards

-Since it was founded, LOVESPACE has won multiple awards and has been named High Growth Team of the Year, The UK’s Most Innovative Business, Crowdfunded Business of the Year, and one of the 50 fastest technology companies in the UK.